Slkim5/odin-recipes/README.md

 --git status
 --git log
 --git diff
+--git push origin main

 Check later:
 Is there a way to track command line history?
 What does the -m in git commit -m mean?
+What happens when you commit an unstaged file?
+Nothing?
+--What does this mean: commit b1739d53549bd77159c6a700b29606591f8e9a87 (HEAD -> main, origin/main)